 In order to make a clinical counseling appointment at all FFSC San Diego area, call CNRSW Centralized Scheduling at 1-866-923-6478.
 Childcare in San Diego is a hot commodity.
 Our best recommendation is to register for childcare as soon as you have orders to San Diego.
 There are two types of Navy Sponsored Child Care available in the San Diego area.
 The first option is the on-base child care facilities or Child Development Centers (CDC), however, these facilities are not located at all area installations.
 Second option is the Navy's network of in-home child care providers, who are licensed and regulated by the CDC as well as the State of California.
 To check availability, please visit website.
 For more childcare information please see the Childcare section.

-Defense Service Network Dialing Instructions
+Defense Switched Network (DSN) Dialing Instructions

 In order to place a call using DSN the caller must be using a DSN-capable military phone on an installation.
 Cell phones cannot dial DSN numbers.
 When dialing a DSN number from/to CONUS installations as well as Alaska and Hawaii it is unnecessary to dial the DSN 312 area code.
 The DSN area code is required when dialing to/from overseas locations.